tracetheheat/tracetheheat.github.io/research.md

 I'm focusing on various mobility and transport policies, the mechanisms of their implementations and background of their formulations.
 Especially the fare-free public transport policy and micromobility shared services.

-Also, I write Fare-free public transport policy newwsletter.
+Also, I write Fare-free public transport policy newsletter.
 Join <a href="https://ffpt.substack.com/p/coming-soon?r=4z2ja&utm_campaign=post&utm_medium=web&utm_source=copy"> the list of subscribers!</a>

 ## Publications
 ŠTRAUB, D., PISTELOK, P. (2021): Evaluation of the Road Policy in the Light of Vision Zero in Jaworzno, Poland.
 Sustainability, 13, 6, pp 1-20.
 DOI: [10.3390/su13168745] (https://doi.org/10.3390/su13168745)